 Can we identify these locations?
 Well, scholars have tried to place the names of Biblical cities (see 60:6-12), but pinning them down is often difficult.
 Even the Jerusalem of today is about 15 feet higher than the ancient Jerusalem because of the buildup over the millennia.
 Thanks a lot, time.

 Speaking of which, time is no easy topic in Psalms either.
 The Psalms were all written down over a period of about six hundred years, from about 1000 BCE to 400 BCE (ish!
 The Psalms are nearly impossible to date, and some people think they were all composed around 1000 BCE, while some scholars defend that a few Psalms date as late as 200 or 150 BCE.)
 Imagine if it took J.K.
 Rowling that long to get each Harry Potter story out.

 But it's a bit trickier than that.
 Because they're all songs, it's possible that some psalms were in the culture long before they were written down.
 Before writing was common, people transmitted their stories through singing and reciting stuff together around fires at night.
-No s'mores included.)
+(No s'mores included.)
 So, some stories may have been written down centuries after they were imagined and composed.

 More unhelpfully, the writers didn't bother to date their work.
 And a lot of the Psalms deal with really timeless themes, like faith, doubt, a relationship with God, and so on.